Marghi nu Shaak | Chicken Saag

-Grind to a paste the pea shoots, fresh corriander, ginger and garlic, salt, cumin, turmeric, red chillie and garam masala powders.
-Also add the green chillies, the fried onions, the juice of lemon or lime and the fresh tomatoes.
+Grind to a paste the pea shoots ,fresh coriander, ginger, and garlic, salt, cumin, turmeric, red chilli and garam masalo powders.
+Also add the green chillies, the fried onions, the juice of a lemon or lime and the fresh tomatoes.

-Add this ground masala mixture into a large pan, add the coconut milk and the yogurt mix and all of the whole spices.
+Add this ground masala mixture into a large pan.
+Add the coconut milk, the yoghurt mix, and all of the whole spices.
 Give it a good stir with a spoon.
-Add all the chicken pieces to it and leave to marinate for up to 4 hours.
+Add all the chicken pieces to it and leave it to marinate for up to 4 hours.

 When ready to cook, bring the whole mixture to a boil.
-Cover, lower the heat and cook for 1 hour.
+Cook for 1 hour, covered, on low heat.

-The greens are by weight.
-This amounts to about 4 cups of greens in total. it is hard to measure greens exactly other than by weight but feel free to be approximate in your measurement of these.
-Any green will work like spinach, kale, collard greens, whatever is your favourite.
+Greens are measured by weight.
+This equals a total of around 4 cups of greens.
+Other than by weight, it is hard to measure greens so feel free to be approximate in your measurement.
+Any green will do, including spinach, kale, collard greens, and other favourites.

 For more recipes click on